langchain-ai/langgraph/docs/docs/cloud/deployment/test_locally.md

 pip install langgraph-cli
 ```

 Ensure you have an API key, which you can create from the LangSmith UI (Settings > API Keys).
+This is required to authenticate that you have LangGraph Cloud access.
 After you have saved the key to a safe place, place the following line in your `.env` file:

 ```python
 LANGCHAIN_API_KEY = *********